macahmed1/alx-low_level_programming/0x00-hello_world/README.md

 #3-name-Compiling a C file and creates an executable named cisfun.
 #4-puts.c-C program that prints exact statement.
 #5-printf.c-C program that prints exact statement.
+#6-size.c-C program that prints the size of various types on the computer it is compiled and run on.